 It's a fact that fast-speed pages will work efficiently and contribute to a much better on-page user experience.
 Now let’s get to the obvious, page speed plays a much critical role in your online business.
 The world is moving fast and so should your page.

-According to the Kissmetrics infographic , if users have to wait for 4 seconds for a page to load then they will abandon the page and move to a different page with the same content.
+Kissmetrics infographic , if users have to wait for 4 seconds for a page to load then they will abandon the page and move to a different page with the same content.
 Remember!
 SEOs are not friends with Increasing bounce rates.

 Mobile users are even more interested in fast load speed.
 According to the same survey, 73% of mobile internet users complain about very slow-loading websites.
 Conversion rates are also correlated to page speed.
 For example, every 1-second delay in page load can result in 7% reduced conversions.